Encounter + Grow + Witness

 Dear Parishioners and Friends of St. Louise Church,

-Our CSA Campaign is in full swing.
+We are still taking pledges for the CSA Campaign.
 I ask you to prayerfully consider your pledge.
 Our goal for this year is $62,000.
-As I stated before, if we do not meet this goal, the money will have to be paid from our savings account.
-Since we have been unable to have the fundraisers we have had in the past, it is vital we reach our goal.
 I thank you from the bottom of my heart for your generosity in the past and look forward to your continued support.
 For more information, see the link under the CSA header located below.

 I hope you will continue to offer up a spiritual gift for our country by reciting the rosary, or at least a decade at 7pm everyday.
 Pray for an end to Covid-19, the end to unrest, anger and mutual disrespect in our country and for the return of civility, harmony, and peace in our society.
 Every prayer will help.